viktor-kangi/independent-phase1-project/README.md

     npm install

 Open the application using a live server, or you can open it with your default browser.

+## Author
+Victor Mbuthia

+## License
+ISC